“Green Rocky Coast of Aberdaron” by UK-based artist Julie Edwards.

 In this series of landscapes, Julie places the viewer into the painting to experience each landscape.
 Either within a meditative painting process or simply through the thrill of using different media, including subtle use of unconventional materials such as varnishes, hammerite, pens etc.

-The works are borne out of the accumulation of many references: places visited, nostalgia, literature, traces, and a spiritual response to the ephemeral nature of light, resulting in something either beautiful or peaceful.
+The works are borne out of the accumulation of many references: places visited, nostalgia, literature, traces, and spiritual response to the ephemeral nature of light, resulting in something either beautiful or peaceful.
 Or creating an uneasy landscape where the tensions are shown by the vast, bleak wilderness of it all.

 Meeting the artist